Pre-Code Hollywood: Effects of the Code

 Stars such as James Cagney redefined their images.
 Cagney played a series of patriots, and his gangster in Angels with Dirty Faces (1938) purposefully acts like a coward when he is executed so children who had looked up to him would cease any such admiration.
 Breen greatly censored Groucho Marx, removing most of his jokes that directly referenced sex, although some sexual references slipped through unnoticed in the Marx Brothers post-Code projects.
-In the political realm, films such Mr. Smith Goes to Washington (1939) in which James Stewart tries to change the American system from within while reaffirming its core values, stand in stark contrast to Gabriel Over the White House where a dictator is needed to cure America's woes.
+In the political realm, films such Mr. Smith Goes to Washington (1939), in which James Stewart tries to change the American system from within while reaffirming its core values, stand in stark contrast to Gabriel Over the White House, where a dictator is needed to cure America's woes.

 Some pre-Code movies suffered irreparable damage from censorship after 1934.
 When studios attempted to re-issue such films, they were forced to make extensive cuts.
 Films such as Mata Hari (1931), Arrowsmith (1931), Shopworn (1932), Love Me Tonight (1932), Dr. Monica (1934) and Horse Feathers (1932) exist only in their censored versions.
 Many other films survived intact because they were too controversial to be re-released, such as The Maltese Falcon (1931), and thus never had their master negatives edited.
 In the case of Convention City (1933), which Breen would not allow to be re-released in any form, the entire film remains missing.

 After the Code

-The Production code continued to be enforced, but during the lead up to World War II, the Hollywood studios began to worry that adhering to the Code would reduce their overseas profits from Europe.
+The Production Code continued to be enforced, but during the lead-up to World War II, the Hollywood studios worried that adhering to the Code would reduce their overseas profits from Europe.
 At the same time, Hays warned about films being used for propaganda purposes.

 Hays stepped down in 1945, after 24 years as Hollywood's chief censor, but remained an advisor.
 His successor, Eric Johnston, rebranded the association as the Motion Picture Association of America (MPAA).
 In 1956, he oversaw the first major revision of the Production Code since it was created in 1930.
 This revision allowed the treatment of some subjects that had previously been forbidden, including abortion and the use of narcotics, so long as they were "within the limits of good taste".
 At the same time, the revisions added a number of new restrictions to the code, including outlawing the depiction of blasphemy and mercy killings in films.

 Johnston died in 1963, and, after a three-year search, he was succeeded in 1966 by Jack Valenti, former aide to President Lyndon Johnson.
 In November 1968, Valenti replaced the Production Code with a system of voluntary film ratings, in order to limit censorship of Hollywood films and provide parents with information about the appropriateness of films for children.
 In addition to concerns about protecting children, Valenti stated in his autobiography that he sought to ensure that American filmmakers could produce the films they wanted, without the censorship that existed under the Production Code that had been in effect since 1934.
 The rating system went through some adjustments, but remains in effect.